pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 To accept suggestions, perform the following steps to modify your submitted PR content:

-1. Pull the latest content from the remote origin of your PR to your local by executing the following command in the terminal.
+1. Pull the latest content from the remote origin of your PR to your local by executing the following commands in the terminal.
 This ensures that your local content is up-to-date with the remote origin.

     ```
+    cd $working_dir/docs
+    git checkout new-branch-name
-    git fetch origin new-branch-name
+    git fetch origin
     ```

 2. Edit the file or files to be modified in your local editor (like Visual Studio Code) according to the review comments.

-3. Push your changes to the remote origin:
+3. Commit your changes.
+This step is the same as [Step 5: Commit your changes](#step-5-commit-your-changes) in stage 1.

     ```
+    git status # Checks the local status
+    git add <file> ... # Adds the file(s) you want to commit.
+If you want to commit all changes, you can directly use `git add.`
+    git commit -m "commit-message: update the xx"
+    ```

+4. Push your changes to the remote origin:

+    ```
     git push -u origin new-branch-name # "-u" is used to track the remote branch from origin
     ```

-4. After all comments are addressed, reply in the PR webpage: "All comments are addressed.
+5. After all comments are addressed, reply in the PR webpage: "All comments are addressed.
 PTAL."

     "PTAL" is short for "Please take a look".

 ##### Accept comments on the PR page

-If a review comment is in the suggestion mode where the reviewer has already made the suggested change for you (with differences in a highlighted view), to accept the suggestion, you only need to click the "Commit suggestion" button.
+If a review comment is in the suggestion mode where the reviewer has already made the suggested change for you (with highlighted differences), to accept the suggestion, you only need to click the "Commit suggestion" button.
 Then the suggested change is automatically committed to your PR.

 If multiple review comments are in the suggestion mode, it is recommended to accept them in a batch.
 To do that, perform the following steps in the PR page: